 On either side are two smaller rooms, decorated in similar arts and crafts style, one in Greens and Gold by William Morris, the other with blue and white Dutch tiles by Edward Poynter.

-The decoration was dark and rich as a fruit cake, but if you find it too overpowering you can take your refreshment in the stark white modern corridors on either side of the cafe, with a classical marble sculpture for company.
+The decoration is dark and rich as a fruit cake, but if you find it too overpowering you can take your refreshment in the stark white modern corridors on either side of the cafe, with a classical marble sculpture for company.

 Oh, by the way, in case you thought I was only feasting my eyes on all the decoration, the food was first class too.
 You can have anything from a slice of cake, to a salad lunch or a hot meal and I thought it was reasonably priced for central London.